 Hereditary HD occurs during the development of the pup in the womb.
 In this instance, the hip sockets in the pup are not right from

-from stress or injury as they grow.
+deteriorate from stress or injury as they grow.
 All large breed puppies grow very quickly between the ages of 3 months and 8 months.
-During that short

-puppy) can cause the perfect fit to become loose or the ball to become misplaced.
+dropping puppy) can cause the perfect fit to become loose or the ball to become misplaced.
 Very vigorous play in the still-forming joint

 Here are some specific things YOU as a responsible dog owner can do to avoid environmental HD: